What Is The Difference Between RSE And PSHE?

 Each lesson has been carefully planned to be age-appropriate, giving children the opportunity to explore issues they are likely to be experiencing at the time or in the near future.
 Each lesson suggests how to differentiate between children needing additional support and those who are working beyond the expected standard.
 Topics are regularly revisited to support the development of children’s understanding of the issues.
 Key questions are included which teachers can also use to assess children’s understanding throughout the units.

-Having all the resources in an easy to navigate online platform will save time for busy teachers.
+Having all the resources in an easy-to-navigate online platform will save time for busy teachers.
 The clear lesson plans make preparation for each lesson straightforward.
-Throughout, teachers are encouraged to think about how the issues might relate to their class and ensure they are meeting their needs and are ready to deal with any issues which arise.
+Throughout, teachers are encouraged to think about how the issues might relate to their class and ensure they are meeting their needs and ready to deal with any issues.

 The full scheme covers the statutory content and more.
 It provides a complete programme of PSHE education and Citizenship.
 This will support schools to address the Ofsted requirements for Personal Development including British Values.

-Overall, the Kapow Primary RSE scheme of work is a comprehensive resource for KS1 and 2.
+Overall, the Kapow Primary RSE scheme of work is a comprehensive resource for KS1 and KS2.

 For copyright reasons, you may not screenshot this page.